datavis-tech/reactive-model/README.md

 For more detailed example code, have a look at the [tests](https://github.com/datavis-tech/reactive-model/blob/master/test.js).

 ## Installing
-You can include the library in your HTML like this:
+You can include reactive-model in your HTML like this (will introduce a global variable `ReactiveModel`):

 ```html
 <script src="//datavis-tech.github.io/reactive-model/reactive-model-v0.8.0.min.js"></script>